-3.2.13 Cumulative effects arise where several developments each have insignificant effects but together have a significant effect; or where several individual effects of a Local Area Plan (e.g. noise, dust and visual) have a combined effect.
+- 3.2.12 Cumulative effects arise where several developments each have insignificant effects but together have a significant effect; or where several individual effects of a Local Area Plan (e.g. noise, dust and visual) have a combined effect.
 Examples of cumulative, secondary and synergistic effects include loss of tranquility, changes in the landscape, economic decline and climate change.
 These effects are very hard to deal with on a project-by-project basis through EIA.
-It is at the SEA level that they are most effectively identified and addressed.
+It is at the SEA level that they are most effectively identified and addressed. - 3.2.13 Assessment of cumulative effects should - Focus on identifying the total effect of both direct and indirect effects on receptors.
+Receptors may include natural resources (e.g. air, water, soil), sections of the population (e.g. people living in particular areas or vulnerable members of the community) or ecosystems and species (e.g. heathland): - be considered in relation to the nature and extent of the receptors, such as ecosystems and communities, rather than administrative boundaries; - to be considered in relation to effects of policies within a plan and those which may result from interaction with the effects of other plans and programmes; and - To take account of how close the plan, in association with other past, present and likely future actions, will bring the receptors to their capacity/threshold to remain productive or sustainable.

-- 3.2.14 Assessment of cumulative effects should - Focus on identifying the total effect of both direct and indirect effects on receptors.
-Receptors may include natural resources (e.g. air, water, soil), sections of the population (e.g. people living in particular areas or vulnerable members of the community) or ecosystems and species (e.g. heathland); - be considered in relation to the nature and extent of the receptors, such as ecosystems and communities, rather than administrative boundaries; - to be considered in relation to effects of policies within a plan and those which may result from interaction with the effects of other plans and programmes; and - To take account of how close the plan, in association with other past, present and likely future actions, will bring the receptors to their capacity/threshold to remain productive or sustainable.
+Difficulties Encountered

-Difficulties encountered
+- 3.2.14 The SEA Directive also requires that difficulties in assessment should be acknowledged so that decision-makers, the environmental authorities and the general public are made aware of such difficulties. - 3.2.15 Difficulties identified during the collection of baseline data and the subsequent assessment of environmental effects includes:

-- 3.2.15 The SEA Directive also requires that difficulties in assessment should be acknowledged so that decision-makers, the environmental authorities and the general public are made aware of such difficulties. - 3.2.16 Difficulties identified during the collection of baseline data and the subsequent assessment of environmental effects includes: - Gaps in information - Lack of availability of information - 3.2.17 Chapter Error!
-Reference source not found. further outlines specific difficulties encountered with data collection in relation to each environmental receptor.
+- Gaps in information - Lack of availability of information.

-Stage 4 Consultation, Revision and Post-Adoption Activities.
+Stage 4 Post-Adoption Activities.

-- 3.2.18 Should the planning authority decide to further amend the draft local area plan, the environmental report will be amended to reflect these changes and set out the likely significant effects on the environment of implementing the proposed variation or modification.
-The proposed amendment and associated environmental report will then be made available for further inspection for a period of 4 weeks. - 3.2.19 Following the making or amendment of the local area plan, a SEA statement will be prepared which summarises - how the environmental considerations have been integrated into the plan - how the environmental report how submissions and observations made to the planning authority have been taken account during the preparation of the amended plan, - the reasons for choosing the plan or amendment as adopted in light of other reasonable alternatives dealt with - The measures decided upon to monitor, in accordance with Art 14J, the significant environmental effects of the of implementation of the plan or amended plan.
+- 3.2.16 Following the making or amendment of the local area plan, a SEA statement will be prepared which summarises - how the environmental considerations have been integrated into the plan - how the environmental report how submissions and observations made to the planning authority have been taken account during the preparation of the amended plan, - the reasons for choosing the plan or amendment as adopted in light of other reasonable alternatives dealt with - The measures decided upon to monitor, in accordance with Art 14J, the significant environmental effects of the implementation of the plan or amended plan.